exercism/awk/exercises/practice/ari/.docs/instructions.md

 This validates its accuracy.
 ```

-If we were to call `gawk -f ari.awk ari.txt`, the result should be:
+if we run our program by specifying this file, the result will be as follows:

 ```text
 The text is: